treeverse/lakeFS/docs/reference/commands.md

 ```
       --after string   show results after this value (used for pagination)
-      --amount int     how many results to return, or '-1' for default (used for pagination) (default -1)
+      --amount int     number of results to return.
+By default, all results are returned.
   -h, --help           help for describe
 ```